melis-wallet/melis-cm-client/ASSETS-LICENSE.md

 e. re-distribute or transfer the Melis Application you have built with this Licensed Materials.

-f. transfer any right or license regarding
+f. transfer any right or license regarding the License Material.

 g. use the Licensed Material to create promotional materials, images, artwork, videos.

-e. use the Licensed Material to misrepresent yourself, or your products, applications, services, promotional materials as Melis srl or any of its services or products.
+h. use the Licensed Material to misrepresent yourself, or your products, applications, services, promotional materials as Melis srl or any of its services or products.